-Applicants for admission to the Master of Architecture in Urban and Regional Design (MAURD) program are required to hold a professional architecture or landscape architecture degree from an accredited college or university approved by the National Architectural Accrediting Board, or the equivalent if applying with a foreign degree from another country.
+Applicants for admission to the Master of Science in Architecture, Urban, and Regional Design program are required to hold a first professional degree in architecture, landscape architecture, or planning from an accredited college or university approved by the National Architectural Accrediting Board, or the equivalent if applying with a foreign degree from another country.
 The applicants must provide evidence of qualifications to participate in advanced studies.

 After completing the online application please click here to find out how to submit your supplemental materials such as references, personal essays, official transcripts, etc.